 Create your watchlist

-- Three types of analysis can help you find the right stock to invest in: fundamental, technical and quantitative.
+- 3 types of analysis can help you find the right stock to invest in: Fundamental, technical and quantitative.

 - Fundamental analysis is most common and uses company financial data that’s freely available online.

-- If you need help with your stock research you can use investing newsletters like Ticker Nerd that do the work for you.
+- If you need help with your stock research, use investing newsletters like Ticker Nerd that do the work for you.